-&lt;sup>8 See A/68/30, para.
+8 See A/68/30, para.
 129 (e).

-See ICSC/85/R.15, para.
+9 See ICSC/85/R.15, para.
 109.

-United Nations has no developmental or humanitarian assistance programmes for that country, or locations in countries that are members of the European Union".
+15. The majority of the reporting organizations agreed with the Commission's definition of H category duty stations as "headquarters and similarly designated locations where the United Nations has no developmental or humanitarian assistance programmes for that country, or locations in countries that are members of the European Union".
 Some organizations considered that it was advisable to review the conditions of work and life in H category duty stations.